-The Offered Bonds are being purchased by the underwriters listed on the front cover of this Official Statement as delivered in its final form (the "Underwriters").
-The Underwriters have agreed, pursuant to certain terms and conditions with respect to the Offered Bonds, to purchase at the price set forth on the cover hereof all of the Offered Bonds if any are purchased.
-In connection with said purchase and underwriting, the Underwriters are to receive a fee of \$642,828.75.
+The Offered Bonds are being purchased by the underwriter or underwriters listed on the front cover of this Official Statement as delivered in its final form (the "Underwriters").

+The Underwriters have agreed, pursuant to certain terms and conditions with respect to the Offered Bonds, to purchase at the prices set forth on the front cover hereof all of the Offered Bonds if any are purchased.
+In connection with said purchase and underwriting, the Underwriters are to receive a fee of \$206,475.

-The information regarding initial public offering price or yield set forth on the front cover of this Official Statement as delivered in its final form has been provided by the Underwriters.
-Said initial public offering price or yield may be changed by the Underwriters with respect to the Offered Bonds.
+The information regarding initial public offering prices or yields set forth on the front cover of this Official Statement as delivered in its final form has been provided by the Underwriters.
 In connection with the offering of the Offered Bonds, the Underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Offered Bonds, including transactions to (i) overallot in arranging the sales of the Offered Bonds and (ii) make purchases and sales of the Offered Bonds, for long or short account, on a when-issued or other basis at such prices, in such amounts and such manner as the Underwriters may determine.
 Such actions by the Underwriters, if commenced, may be discontinued at any time.